 Sy Devore made his biggest impact with the trendsetting Rat Pack.
 It was Sy who designed their skinny sharkskin suits and narrow ties.
 Sy partied with the Rat Pack and soon opened stores at The Sands Hotel in Las Vegas and in Palm Springs.
 Sy Devore worked with costume designers from major motion picture studios, creating wardrobe for hundreds of films including Oceans 11, The Nutty Professor, Anything Goes and Viva Las Vegas.

 In 1962 Sy Devore opened in Sherman Oaks Fashion Square.
 It immediately became the place to shop in the San Fernando Valley.
 With its famous Hollywood legacy the Sherman Oaks store drew from all of the studios, with costume designers from television shows including Days of our Lives, L.A.
 Law, Twin Peaks, Dallas and The West Wing.

 After Sy Devore’s passing in 1966, Al Devore’s daughter, Marti, began working at the Hollywood store while studying at UCLA.
 After Al’s passing in 1974, Marti took the helm, assisted by Lenny Freedman, who started working at Sy Devore in the 1950’s.
 Danny Marsh joined in 1988 and became a partner in 1995.
-In 2000, the store moved to its current location in Studio City.
 In 2007, Marti sold the store to Danny, knowing he would successfully continue the Devore tradition.
+In 2022, the store moved to its current location in Studio City.